Table of Contents

 Understanding GoHighLevel Workflows

 At a core level, a GoHighLevel workflow is essentially an automation engine.
+This gohighlevel workflows overview helps businesses understand how automation can streamline repetitive processes.
 You can create a flow of events that are triggered when a specific event occurs.
 No more typing up emails, throwing leads into manuals, or messing with pipelines.
 Workflows do all this automatically in the background.

 Visualise the workflows as virtual assistants.
 After you set them up, they wait for trigger events such as the submitting of the form by the newly generated lead or the scheduling of an appointment by the client and then proceed to perform the predetermined actions without the need to involve you.
 The consequence is that no lead is ever left behind and that the prospect receives timely communication.